Wenger warns Oxlade-Chamberlain exit would do 'big damage' to Arsenal

 "In an inflationary market we have to consider the situation as a whole.
 We have to dedicate the money for everybody."

-Wenger's declaration on wanting to keep Oxlade-Chamberlain comes despite the midfielder only being handed a start in 12 Premier League matches this season.
+Wenger's declaration on wanting to keep Oxlade-Chamberlain comes despite him only being handed a start in 12 Premier League matches this season.

 "He is very critical of himself and he works on it," said Wenger.
 "He is one of the guys who sometimes is too harsh with his own performance.